-Soft Tissue Therapy for Disability and Neurological Conditions
+Soft Tissue Therapy for the effects of Disability and Neurological Conditions

-I also work with people living with the effects of autoimmune conditions such as fibromyalgia which is a condition characterised by widespread chronic pain which appears to result from processes in the central nervous system.
+I also work with people living with the effects of autoimmune conditions such as fibromyalgia; a condition characterised by widespread chronic pain which appears to result from processes in the central nervous system.

 By taking a holistic approach to rehabilitation my clients are empowered to enhance their quality of life.
 I am committed to providing high quality, individually tailored therapy that makes a positive difference.